 Please contact BIE Academic Advisor for any questions.

-The BIE Year 2 Transfer Application for Current UBCV Students is now closed.
+The BIE Year 2 Transfer Application for Current UBCV Students is now open.

 Note: if you choose the Save and continue later option on this application, the uploaded form will not save attachments in your application.
 Please upload the attachment before you submit your application.